protofire/polkadot-contract-wizard/README.md

 - 📘 React framework.
 - 🧪 Jest for unit testing.
 - 🔍 ESLint for code linting and formating.
-🐳 Docker for development and testing operations.
+- 🐳 Docker for development and testing operations.

 ## Getting Started

 ### 🚀 Run app

-#### 1. With Docker
+#### A. With Docker

+- ⚠️ Requirements:
+    a. docker >= 20
+    b. docker-compose >= 2.15

-1. Make sure you have the latest version of Docker installed on your system.
+1. Make sure your daemon `docker` is running in your system.

-2. Open a command-line interface and change the directory to the location of the docker-compose.yml file.

-3. Open a command-line interface and change the directory to the location of the `docker-compose.yml` file.

-4. Set the environment variables for the container.
+2. (Optional) Set the environment variables for the container on [.docker.env](./.docker/dev/.docker.env).
 These will be used to configure the application.

-5. Run the following command to build the container:
+3. Run the following command to start the container (Will do a build previously in the first run):

     ```bash
-    docker-compose build
+    docker-compose --file .docker/docker-compose.yml --env-file .docker/dev/.docker.env up
     ```

-6. Run the following command to start the container:
+4. Your application should now be running on the specified port.
+You can access it by visiting `localhost:<EXTERNAL_PORT>` in your browser.

+> Stop the all the running containers with the following command:
+> `docker-compose stop`

+#### B. Local Stack

+- ⚠️ Requirements:
+    a. node >= 16
+    b. yarn >= 1.20

+1. Open a command-line interface in the application's root directory and install the packages with the command:

     ```bash
-    docker-compose up
+        yarn install
     ```

-7. Your application should now be running on the specified port.
-You can access it by visiting `localhost:<EXTERNAL_PORT>` in your browser.
+2. To start the app, use:

+    ```bash
+    yarn dev
+    ```

+    > This will start a Next.js development server on the default port (3000).

+3. Once the development server is running, you can access the application from your web browser at the address [http://localhost:3000](http://localhost:3000).

+> Stop the Server
+> To stop the development server, press `Ctrl + C` in the terminal.

 ## License